buzzdecafe/buzzdecafe.github.com/_posts/2013-08-20-the-project-project.md

       {c: 300}
     ];

 ... and we want to fetch the `a` and `b` attributes of each object in `table`.
-If this were SQL, I'd expect to get back a set like this:
+Maybe I want to get back a set like this:

     [
       {a:1, b:2},